mbugni/centos-remix/README.md

 ```

 ## How to build the LiveCD
-In a nutshell, you have to choose a version (eg: KDE workstation with language support) and then create a single Kickstart file from the base code:
+In a nutshell, you have to choose a version (eg: KDE workstation with italian support) and then create a single Kickstart file from the base code:

 ```
 $ ksflatten --config /<source-path>/kickstarts/<version>/l10n/kde-workstation-it_IT.ks \